Ted T. Tanouye: Biography

 Ted "Tak" Tanouye was born in Torrance, California, on November 14, 1919.
 The eldest of six children in a Japanese American family, he graduated from Torrance High School in 1938.
 At the time of the December 7, 1941 attack on Pearl Harbor, Tanouye was working in the produce department of Ray's Friendly Market, a local Japanese American owned grocery store.

 On February 19, 1942, President Franklin D. Roosevelt issued Executive Order 9066 authorizing the incarceration of Japanese Americans in designated internment camps.
 Tanouye's parents and siblings were interned in the Jerome War Relocation Center near Jerome, Arkansas.
 After the Jerome camp was closed on June 30, 1944, the Tanouye family was transferred to the Rohwer War Relocation Center near Rohwer, Arkansas.
 Ted Tanouye, however, was never incarcerated; having enlisted in the U.S. Army on February 20, 1942.

 Tanouye joined the 442nd Regimental Combat Team, a unit composed almost entirely of Japanese American soldiers, in 1943 and shipped out for Europe in 1944.

 The 442nd was sent to Western Italy to aid the Allies' advance up the Northern Italian coast.

 On July 7, 1944—only his third day on the front line—Tanouye was serving as a Technical Sergeant in the 442nd's Company K. During a battle on that day, near Molino a Ventoabbto, Italy, he repeatedly advanced ahead of his unit to attack opposing German forces alone, despite intense return fire.
 Although severely wounded by a grenade blast, he continued to fight until his platoon had succeeded in taking their objective, the crest of "Hill 140".
 Tanouye refused to be evacuated until he had organized a defensive position for his unit.

-After recovering from his wounds, Tanouye returned to the front lines where, on September 1, 1944, he was wounded by an exploding land mine near San Mauro Cilento, Italy.
+After recovering from his wounds, Tanouye returned to the front lines where, on September 1, 1944, he was mortally wounded by an exploding land mine near San Mauro Cilento, Italy.
 He died five days later on September 6, 1944.

 Tanouye was buried in Italy.
 In 1948 his body was exhumed and returned to Los Angeles.
 A funeral service was held at the Buddhist Temple in Little Tokyo and Tanouye was interred in Evergreen Cemetery, Los Angeles, California.

 For his heroic actions on July 7, 1944, Ted T. Tanouye was posthumously awarded the Army's second-highest decoration, the Distinguished Service Cross.
 A 1996 review of service records for Asian Americans who received the Distinguished Service Cross during World War II led to Tanouye's award being upgraded to the Medal of Honor.
 In a ceremony at the White House on June 21, 2000, his surviving family was presented with his Medal of Honor by President Bill Clinton.
 Twenty-one other Asian Americans also received the medal during the ceremony, all but seven of them posthumously.

 In addition to receiving the Medal of Honor, Tanouye was also posthumously awarded the Bronze Star, Purple Heart with Oak Leaf Cluster, European-African-Middle Eastern Campaign Medal, Combat Infantryman Badge, and World War II Victory Medal.